TeamOctolings/Octobot/docs/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for showing interest in the development of Boyfriend.
+Thank you for showing interest in the development of Octobot.
 We aim to provide a good collaborating environment for everyone involved, and as such have decided to list some of the most important things to keep in mind in the process.
 Before starting, please read our [Code of Conduct](CODE_OF_CONDUCT.md)